nid44n/carbon-forestry-sea/README.md

 💡In densely forested countries, small changes in forest area can mean hundreds or thousands of hectares forest lost, resulting in massive carbon emission.
 For instance, 1% change in Indonesian forest area results in +500 Mt CO₂/year emissions whilst 1% reduction in Singapore's forest area only results in +0.4 Mt CO₂/year.
 Therefore, we need to be careful when we want to use forest area data to capture better understanding of the overall context. <br />

-## 2️⃣Which country have the highest CO₂ emissions from deforestation?
+## 2️⃣ Which country have the highest CO₂ emissions from deforestation?
 Moving on, now we discuss which countries experience rising CO₂ emissions due to deforestation.
 Using the same dataset, we now obtain the following graph.

 ![Random Forest Results](https://github.com/user-attachments/assets/0d5b68ce-f13b-4c73-8765-ec1b851daa06)

-I did this simple graph in Ms Excel and did some modifcations in Figma to get a more visually captivating graph!
+I did this simple graph in Ms Excel and  some modifcations in Figma to get a more visually captivating graph.
 This figure shows SEA countries ranked by the highest R² using Random Forest depicting the contribution to their annual CO₂ emissions.
+However, for Singapore.
+The initial CO₂ emissions were in minus.
+Negative values in the dataset (provided by The World Bank) refers to carbon removals.
 <br />
 ## 3️⃣ How does LUCF-based CO₂ emission compare to other sectors (industry, energy, transport, mining) in each country?
-This question aims to investigae whether carbon emission from
+This question aims to investigae whether carbon emission from land use changes (especially from deforestation) dominate one country's total emissions.
+During the data cleaning process using MySQL, we exclude several countries where they consistently have 0 value for at least one sector.
+After discovering which countries meet the criteria, we can only include: Indonesia, Malaysia, Thailand, Philippines, Cambodia, Myanmar, and Vietnam.
+ <br /> pake stacked bar chart

 ## 📝Conclusions